National Alliance (Netherlands): Activities

 The NA organized a petition to force Islam out of Europe.
 They announced its first demonstration, at the beginning of February 2004, in support of a demand for the release of Cees Gardien, who was in jail awaiting his trial for killing Yapcup Yuruyucu, a Turkish immigrant that robbed the garage firm owned by Gardien who uses a wheelchair and has a disability.
-In June 2004 the NA demonstrated in Utrecht against Turkey in the EU.
+In June 2004, the NA demonstrated in Utrecht against Turkey in the EU.
 On 11 June 2005, the NA held a demonstration against the construction of a Surinamese mosque and in November 2004 against Muslim violence after the murder on Theo van Gogh, Dutch writer and film producer who was killed by an extremist.

 The party demonstrated repeatedly against paedophiliac association MARTIJN, and agitated against paedophilia.
 The newspaper Trouw reported on 19 September 2006 that the NA informed the neighbours of a minister from Rotterdam, Hans Visser, about the "paedophiliac nature of the minister".
 The party disapproved of the support of Visser to junks (instead of that the party refers to the organisation Victory Outreach) and illegals and had as a point of view that all paedophiles should be imprisoned for life.
 Visser, a member of the paedophiliac association MARTIJN considered reporting this to the police because of slander.
 In June 2006, the party launched a petition (Burgerinitiatief, Citizen Initiative).
 With this, the Nationale Alliantie wanted to realize a ban on organizations that either glorify paedophilia, incite or have the goal to legalize adult-child sex.

-In November 2005 the NA started an offensive against a Dutch company called Scarlet, which offers telephony and broadband internet.
+In November 2005, the NA started an offensive against a Dutch company called Scarlet, which offers telephony and broadband internet.
 This was because of an advertising billboard in which a small girl in lingerie was used.
 A group of which the NA said it has no connections with spray-painted the billboard of Scarlet with the text "PEDO'S".
 A few days later, Scarlet announced that they would continue with an amended version of their ad, because of all the complaints.

 On 21 March 2005, the International Day for the Elimination of Racial Discrimination, the NA held a demonstration against "leftist fascism" in Rotterdam.
-On 22 October 2005, the NA invited the editor-in-chief of Vooraan! to hold a lecture about the extreme-left and antifascists for NA/Dietsland Jeugd members.
+On 22 October 2005, the NA invited Tim Mudde, editor-in-chief of Vooraan! to hold a lecture about the extreme-left and antifascists for NA/Dietsland Jeugd members.
 Pictures of antifascists taken on demonstrations are being posted on the NA forum, in which they offer a cash reward for information leading them to the persons.

 In March 2006 the NA participated local elections in Rotterdam and the Feijenoord neighbourhood in Rotterdam.
 Activists started the electoral campaign by distributing flyers in the centre of Rotterdam, dressed in an orange burqa.
 The party didn't gain any seats in the local elections.